How to write a tender proposal

 Understand the mandatory and desired selection criteria in the tender request.
 Make sure your offer very precisely answers the buyer’s specifications.
 It is important to provide strong evidence that you meet the selection criteria rather than simply asserting that you do.

 It is necessary to provide verifiable evidence that you have delivered comparable goods or services.
+Case studies are useful in demonstrating previous experience.

 9. Choose the right referees